 The Waorani People are moving all the time, from one place to another, using and cultivating the forest resources and always planning where to move next.

-Expanding and controlling their territories is important activity to maintain a constant access to les fruits de la forêt: wild game and fruits.
+Expanding and controlling their territories is an important activity to maintain constant access to Les fruits de la forêt: wild game and fruits.

-The Warani are Hunters-and-Gathers from the Amazon Rainforest in Ecuador, a millenarian life-style of humankind from all ancient tribes around the globe.
+The Waorani are Hunters-and-Gathers from the Amazon Rainforest in Ecuador, a millenarian lifestyle of humankind from all ancient tribes around the globe.

-These nomadic Lifestyle combine with the high productivity of the Yasuni Biosphere Reserve give them the opportunity to pick the best of a tropical forest production.
+These nomadic Lifestyles combine with the high productivity of the Yasuni Biosphere Reserve allow them to pick the best of tropical forest production.

 The Nomads of the Rainforest

-Today the Last Nomads of the Rainforest are connected with the Western World after a systematic culturalization process carry out by modern times.
+Today the Last Nomads of the Rainforest are connected with the Western World after a systematic culturalization process carries out by modern times.

-During his process the Waorani people lost 50% of their ancestral land, this land is given to oil companies to pay democracy debts and forest fragmentation for palm plantations.
+During his process the Waorani people lost 50% of their ancestral land, this land is given to oil companies to pay democratic debts and forest fragmentation for palm plantations.